Which Needles Do I Need for Leatherworking? A Complete Guide to Leathercraft Needle Sizes

-• make stitching uncomfortable
+• Make stitching easier

 What Are Leather Harness Needles?